 Understanding System Air Temperature Measurements

-Measurements should be taken at one-hour average intervals.
-When taking one-hour measurements, the logger will detect the temperature several times over every hour and store the average value.
+Measurements should be taken at one-hour average intervals; not instantaneously.
+When taking one-hour measurements, the logger detects the temperature several times over every hour and stores the average value.
 Sometimes temperature can fluctuate over a one-hour period, but the instantaneous temperature value will not indicate that change.

 Type of Measurement

-The data loggers should be installed in the ductwork with the air stream.
-Users should avoid placing the loggers near heat exchangers, such as the heating or cooling coils within the air handling unit, because the logger will detect the temperature of air around those components instead of the true air temperature.
-The temperature data measured by the logger should be collected as hourly average values and not instantaneous.
-With this method, the logger will detect temperature fluctuations across the hour and store the average value of those fluctuations rather than the measured temperature value at an instantaneous point in time (which does not account for those changes).
+The data loggers should be installed in the ductwork with the air stream The temperature data measured by the logger should be collected as hourly average values; not instantaneously.
+Operating under this method, the logger detects temperature fluctuations across the hour and stores the average value of those fluctuations rather than the measured temperature value at an instantaneous point in time (which does not account for those changes).

 1. Preparation for data acquisition